NEOWEIJIE0814/pcs/README.md

 General Functionalities:

-Speech Pattern Analysis: The core functionality of PCS involves the systematic analysis of speech to identify personality traits.
-Advanced Algorithms: The system incorporates machine learning techniques to analyze speech features and classify personalities accurately.
-Automated Classification: By processing extensive datasets of recorded speech, PCS provides reliable and nuanced personality classifications.
-Contribution to Research: The project aims to enhance the field of personality analysis by offering a tool that automates and refines the process of classifying individuals based on their spoken language characteristics.
+i) Speech Pattern Analysis: The core functionality of PCS involves the systematic analysis of speech to identify personality traits. ii) Advanced Algorithms: The system incorporates machine learning techniques to analyze speech features and classify personalities accurately. iii) Automated Classification: By processing extensive datasets of recorded speech, PCS provides reliable and nuanced personality classifications. iv) Contribution to Research: The project aims to enhance the field of personality analysis by offering a tool that automates and refines the process of classifying individuals based on their spoken language characteristics.

 Outcome: